DuarteSJ/NoteIST/README.md

   - Download: [**vagrant downloads**](https://developer.hashicorp.com/vagrant/downloads)

 ### License
-TODO ya n sei acho que é só deixar essa
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) for details.

-*(switch to another license, or no license, as you see fit)*

 ----
 END OF README